Covantec/collective.passwordhistory/collective.passwordhistory/trunk/README.txt

 Copyright and credits
 ---------------------

-collective.passwordstrength is copyright 2007 by `Emyr Thomas`_, and is
+collective.passwordhistory is copyright 2007 by `Emyr Thomas`_, and is
 licensed under the GPL.
 See LICENSE.txt for details.

 .. _Emyr Thomas: emyr.thomas@gmail.com